onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - A friend from work.
 - 4 How did you get there?
   - By bus.
-- 5 Why dld you go?
+- 5 Why did you go?
-  - BecauseI wanted to.
+  - Because I wanted to.
 - 6 What did you buy?
   - A shirt.
 - 7 How many did you buy?